A guide to luxury hotels in Switzerland, part one

 Geneva

-Out of the numerous 5-star hotel in Geneva I have already been to three of them.
-One the one hand, I spent two nights at La Réserve in Bellevue a short time ago (my blogpost)
+Out of the numerous 5-star hotel in Geneva I have already been to four of them.
+One the one hand, I spent two nights at La Réserve in Bellevue some time ago (my blogpost)

 just outside the gates of the city.
 While I liked its lake location and extensive grounds, I found it a bit overpriced.